Driedplum/CloudManager/README.md

-# CloudManager:
-Using Kubernetes to manage and monitor the developed and containerized vehicle tracking microservices on AWS
+# CloudManager - Using Kubernetes to manage and monitor the developed and containerized microservices on AWS

-## Motivation
+## Overview
-* Microservices architectures are very common for applications and many web giants such as Twitter, Amazon, PayPal and Netflix have successfully adopted microservice architecture.
-Some benefits like each service can scale and deployed independently, but inter-connection between microservices are hard to manage.
-If one service interrupted, checking the historical logs to find the root cause is very time-consuming.
+CloudManager is an open source project that provides an intelligent way to help manage and monitor your developed and containerized microservices on AWS using Kubernetes.
+Kubernetes helps build, deliever and scale the contaierized microservices and monitoring system can help collect and track your kube status and logs.
+An example of vehicle tracking application with 6 services is used in this project to demonstrate the workflow.
+It includes:
+*
+*

 ## Tech Stack
 Technologies used: Docker, Kubernetes, AWS(S3, EC2), Kops, Prometheus, Grafana, Helm